-Achieving a scone texture that is thick, buttery and layered with the perfect crumb is all about the ratio of flour, butter, cream and eggs -- an extra challenge when using gluten-free flours.
+Achieving a scone that's thick, buttery and layered with the perfect crumb is all about the ratio of flour, butter, cream and eggs — an extra challenge when using gluten-free flours.
 This lemon poppy seed scone recipe was carefully developed to get that ratio just right.
 Bright lemon flavor and crunchy poppy seeds make this scone a must-try springtime treat!

 1 1/2 cups gluten-free oat flour

 1/3 cup muscovado sugar (or coconut sugar, sucanat or pure cane sugar)

 1/2 teaspoon Frontier Sea Salt

 2 teaspoons Frontier Organic Lemon Peel